josephlou5/codepost-powertools/README.md

 - `-la`/`--list-all`: Whether to list all submissions that have no comments.
 Default is `False`.
 - `-of`/`--open-finalized`: Whether to open finalized submissions that have no comments.
 Default is `False`.
 - `-oa`/`--open-all`: Whether to open all submissions that have no comments.
 Default is `False`.
 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.

+### track_comments.py
+Track rubric comment usage for students and graders.
+Creates report files and attaches them to respective submissions.

+- `course_period`: The period of the COS126 course.
+- `assignment_name`: The name of the assignment to apply the reports to.
+- `by`: The format to return the data.
+Default is `"assignment"`.
+Invalid values will be set to default.
+  - `"assignment"`: assignment name: list of comments
+  - `"comment"`: comment name: list of assignments
+- `-t`/`--testing`: Whether to run as a test.
+Default is `False`.